 Via the navigation menu at the bottom of the screen you can open a window with a list of all conflicts for events in the future (by clicking the navigation menu item “Conflicts”).
 In this window you can view all muted conflicts (by clicking the “Show Muted Conflicts” button) and, should you want to, you can choose to show a muted conflict again (by clicking the bullet to the right of the conflict row).

 In addition to the summary of all booked resources in the event inspector, other booking summaries are also available.

-You can request a list of booked resources for a specific event by clicking on “List Booked Resources” in the context menu for an event in the calendar.
-This opens a summary that is similar to the resources finder.
-You’ll also see a summary of all schedules from all the resources.
-You can make these schedules visible by clicking on the “Schedules” button in the table header.
+You can request a list of booked resources for a specific event by clicking “List Booked Resources” in the context menu for an event in the calendar.
+This opens a summary that is similar to the resources finder, and you’ll also see a summary of all schedules from all the resources.
+You can display these schedules by clicking the “Schedules” button in the table header.